 The deck in the cargo area over the entire width of the vessel to the outer cofferdam bulkheads.

 Up to a distance of at least 1.60 m to the “boundary planes of the cargo area”, the height above the deck is 2.50 m, but at least 1.50 m above the highest piping carrying cargoes or cargo vapours.
-Every opening in zone 0 except the high velocity vent valves/safety valves of pressurized cargo tanks shall be surrounded by an annulus zone 1 having at least a width of 2.50 m.
-With openings of which the diameter is less than 0.026 m (1ˮ), the distance to the outer cofferdam bulkhead may be reduced to 0.50 m, provided it is ensured that such an opening is not opened to the atmosphere within this distance.

 Adjacent (fore and aft) to the outermost cargo tank shots, the height is 0.25 m above deck.

 If the ship is built with hold spaces or a cofferdam/part of a cofferdam is arranged as a service space, the adjacent height (fore and aft) to the “boundary plane of the cargo area” is 1.00 m above deck (see diagram).

+Every opening in zone 0 except the high velocity vent valves/safety valves of pressurized cargo tanks shall be surrounded by an cilindrical zone 1 having at least a width of 2.50 m.
+With openings of which the diameter is less than 0.026 m (1ˮ), the distance to the outer cofferdam bulkhead may be reduced to 0.50 m, provided it is ensured that such an opening is not opened to the atmosphere within this distance.

 A cylindrical area surrounding the high velocity vent valve/safety valve of pressurized cargo tanks with a radius of 3.00 m up to a height of 4.00 m above the opening of the high velocity vent valve/safety valve of pressurized cargo tanks.

 Around ventilation inlets of service spaces fitted with a ventilation system located in the cargo area, a zone included in a portion of a sphere with a radius of 1.00 m.